BranislavLazic/aws-ses-template-uploader/README.md

 Tool for upload of templates for AWS SES

+## Get it

+Download the latest release from `https://github.com/BranislavLazic/aws-ses-template-uploader/releases`

 ## Use it

 Export AWS access key id, secret access key and region as env. variables: